Can I take two CLEP exams on the same day?

 The multiple choice portions of the CLEP exams use rights-only scoring.
 There are no penalties for wrong answers.

 For the majority of the CLEP and DSST exams it should take around two weeks for your official score report to reach your institution.
-This time may be affected by which exam you have taken (e.g., College Composition can take up to six weeks).
+This time may be affected by which exam you have taken (e.g., College Composition can take up to five weeks).

 For most exams you will know your score right away.
 When you submit your exam, a page will appear on your screen that has your score.

 CLEP: You will receive a PDF of your score to your email address (with the exception of College Composition).
-The offical transcript will arrive to your school of choice within 7-10 business days.
+The official transcript will arrive to your school of choice within 7-10 business days.
 View About Your Score for more information.